The University aims to offer the best possible environment and learning experience to encourage students to perform to their full potential.

 Student response data is grouped together for the entire class for the purpose of data analysis.
 Study-units with less than 5 students enrolled are not included for evaluation.
 It is therefore impossible to associate comments and responses provided with any individual student.

 The outcomes/results of the study-unit feedback are presented to the Dean, Head of department and lecturers and when areas for improvement are identified the lecturer concerned is asked to indicate the actions to be taken.
-Whilst every suggestion is valuable, statistical significance will better highlight the suggestion.
-Therefore, students are strongly encouraged to use this opportunity to provide feedback and consequently increase the response rate
+Whilst every suggestion is valuable, the importance of statistical significance cannot be overlooked.
+It is for this reason that students are strongly encouraged to submit their feedback.

 In order to avoid having to answer a large number of questionnaires only one third of the study-units from each department are selected.
 These are randomly selected however the exercise is cyclical in nature and aims to ensure that all study-units would have been assessed over a period of time.
 Study-units which have less than five students registered on them are not included in the student feedback exercise.

-Through the end-of-programme survey, the University is able to assess the quality of the learning experience of the students and how its service provision is viewed by its major stakeholders.
+Through the end-of-programme survey, the University is able to assess the quality of the learning experience of the students and how well students feel prepared for the world of work.

 Results are compiled into reports which are then sent to Faculty Deans and Heads of Departments.
 Suggestions are considered during meetings of boards of studies to improve the programmes as part of the Annual and Periodic Programme Review.